 Satsuma mandarins are rich in vitamins C and A. They are a good source of dietary fiber and potassium, and contain small amounts of copper, calcium and magnesium.
 Satsuma mandarins are a valuable source of flavonoid antioxidants such as naringenin, naringin and hesperetin, and pectin.

-Satsuma tangerines are most commonly eaten fresh, peel removed and separated into sections.
-They may also be used as a salad ingredient, in baked, frozen or fresh dessert preparations, or juiced and used in cocktails or smoothies, or to blend with other citrus juices.
+Satsuma mandarins are most commonly eaten fresh, removed and separated into sections.
+They may be used in green salads, in baked, frozen or fresh dessert preparations.
+Use Satsuma mandarin juice in cocktails or smoothies, or to blend with other citrus juices.
 Pair Satsuma with yogurt, endive, arugula, winter squash, and leeks.
 Use them alongside seafood, pork or chicken.
-Satsuma mandarins pair well with sweet, spicy or Asian flavors such as soy, ginger, garlic, vanilla, honey and olive oil.
+Satsuma mandarins pair well with sweet, spicy, or Asian flavors such as soy, ginger, garlic, vanilla, honey and olive oil.
 In Japan, a portion of the fresh fruit is processed for canning and juicing.
 Satsuma mandarins will keep at room temperature for up to 5 days.
 They can be refrigerated for up to 3 weeks in the crisper drawer.